athendd/Weather-Alert-System/README.md

 * Recommends clothing items from a user-defined wardrobe suitable for the current weather.
 * Generates a custom message (e.g., "Enjoy the sunny day!", "Don't forget your umbrella!").
 * Predicts the temperature using a highly accurate LSTM model.
-* Set it up as an executable to run automatically every morning at 7:00 AM, delivering timely information.

 ## Technologies Used

 * Python
 * Visual Studio Code
-* Task Scheduler
 * Keras

 ## Setup and Installation

 1.  **Prerequisites:**
-    * Python 3.x installed on your system.
+    * Python 3 installed on your system.
-    * Task Scheduler
     * IDE that can run python
     * Install keras, datetime, pytz, and requests
     * Pushover API Key